 Family Birth and Newborn Centers Visitation

-PERINATAL/ANTEPARTUM UNITS - Visitation on Perinatal Units is not permitted, except under unusual circumstances that should be approved by unit leadership.
+Perinatal/Antepartum units – Visitation on perinatal units is not permitted, except under special circumstances that should be approved by unit leadership.

-LABOR and DELIVERY/MOTHER-BABY UNITS - Visitation will still be permitted on Labor and Delivery and Mother-Baby Units with the following guidance:
+Labor and Delivery/Mother-Baby units – Visitation is still permitted on Labor and Delivery and Mother-Baby units with the following guidance:

-- Visitors will undergo daily monitoring during the stay in the hospital, including temperature and assessment of symptoms.
+- Participate in daily monitoring during the hospital stay, including temperature and symptom assessment.

-- Visitors will bring their own mask (a clean, dry, freshly laundered cloth mask is acceptable) to be worn at all times in the hospital.
+- Bring and wear their own mask.
+A clean, dry, freshly laundered cloth mask should be worn at all times during the hospital stay.

-- If the mother is a suspected or confirmed COVID-19 patient and separation with newborn is performed as recommended by CDC, the visitor cannot move between mother’s isolation room and newborn isolation room/nursery.
-Ideally, the visitor for the mother in Labor and Delivery becomes the newborn visitor and no longer visits the mother; a new visitor for the mother is not advised.
-If the mother and newborn are located in one room, then the visitor stays in the room with both of them, primarily to provide newborn care.
+If the mother has COVID-19 or is suspected to have COVID-19, and is separated from the baby based on recommendations from the CDC, the visitor or support person cannot move between the mother’s isolation room and the baby’s isolation room or nursery.
+The visitor should become the newborn visitor and no longer the mother’s visitor.
+If the mother and baby are in the same room, the visitor may stay in the room but should primarily provide newborn care.

-Patients will also be required to wear masks, preferably their own brought from home, including freshly washed cloth masks.
+Mothers will also be required to wear masks, preferably their own brought from home, including freshly washed cloth masks.
 If they do not bring a mask, one will be provided to them.
-While staff at LVHN are using universal PPE, we recognize that contamination of physical surfaces can occur by asymptomatic patients and visitors, which is prompting the requirement of masking of these persons as well.

 Outpatient Appointment Information